PTPells/ptpedia/Quotes.md

 >- Learning is moving in new ways.

 >- When thought overwhelms the mind, the mind uses the world...

+>- Gesture even conveys things we can’t say—because we don’t yet have the words.

 ##### **Jacques Sojcher**
 >- ...everything that speaks, makes noise, passes by, touches us lighty, meets us head on.